From epic war films to bittersweet comedies, we take a look at the top 10 movies about the Netherlands which will make you laugh and cry.

 1. The Diary of Anne Frank (1959)

-No story about the Nazi witch hunt and genocide of Holland’s Jewish population during World War II is more famous than that of Anne Frank.
-The Diary of Anne Frank is the first movie adaptation based on the personal diary she kept for nearly two years; while living in hiding with her family.
-The movie’s director George Stevens handles the subject with remarkable care and feeling.
-As a result, it accurately captures the worries, dangers, and atmosphere of this fraught period in Dutch history.
-The movie was a hit with critics when it was released and won three Academy Awards in 1960.
+The heartbreaking story of Anne Frank is arguably the most famous account of the persecution of the Jews during WWII.
+Directed by George Stevens, The Diary of Anne Frank is the first movie adaptation based on the personal diary she kept for nearly two years while living in hiding with her family in Amsterdam.
+The movie handles this harrowing chapter of Dutch history with extreme care, successfully capturing the fear and danger that so many Jews faced during the period.
+As a result, it was praised by critics and went on to win three Academy Awards in 1960.
 While more recent film adaptations have since emerged, many still consider this to be the best.
 The movie was shot on a sound stage in Los Angeles, but the exteriors were filmed at the actual building in Amsterdam; which is now one of the most visited museums in the Netherlands.

 2. A Bridge Too Far (1977)

-Richard Attenborough’s 1977 masterpiece A Bridge Too Far is an adaptation of Cornelius Ryan’s book of the same name.
-The historical epic is based on the true story of one of the greatest military failures of World War II – Operation Market Garden.
-In September 1944, the Allies attempted to hasten the end of the war by securing three bridges in the Netherlands; which allowed access over the Rhine into Germany.
+Adapted from Cornelius Ryan’s book of the same name, A Bridge Too Far is a historical epic based on the true story of Operation Market Garden, one of the greatest military failures of WWII.
+In September 1944, the Allies attempted to bring an abrupt end to the war by securing three bridges in the Netherlands.
+These allowed access over the Rhine into Germany.
 They had planned to take the towns of Eindhoven, Nijmegen, and Arnhem.
 However, a combination of faulty intelligence and stubborn German resistance would ensure that Arnhem was a bridge too far.
-Although the movie received a mediocre critical response, it won several awards, including five BAFTAs.
-Interestingly, at the time of release, it was the most expensive movie ever made.
+Although Richard Attenborough’s 1977 masterpiece received a mediocre response from the critics, it went on to win several awards, including five BAFTAs.
+Interestingly, at the time of its release, it was the most expensive movie ever made.
 It features several locations in the Netherlands, including Deventer, Nijmegen, and Bronkhorst.

 3. Black Book (2006)

-The brainchild of renowned Hollywood director Paul Verhoeven, this big-budget World War II thriller was voted by the public as the best Dutch film ever made in 2008.
-The movie tells the story of a Jewish woman who returns to Amsterdam during the Nazi occupation to infiltrate the Gestapo.
-At the time of release, it was the most expensive Dutch film ever made and the country’s most commercially successful.
-It went on to win the most awards at the Netherlands Film Festival in 2006.
+Created by Dutch director, screenwriter, and producer, Paul Verhoeven, this big-budget WWII thriller certainly made its mark on the country’s film industry.
+In fact, in 2018, it was voted as the best Dutch film ever made.
+At the time of release, it was also the most expensive Dutch film ever made.
+It was also the country’s most commercially successful.
+It tells the story of a Jewish woman who returns to Amsterdam during the Nazi occupation to join the resistance.
+The nail-biting thriller racked up the most awards at the Netherlands Film Festival in 2006.
 It was also nominated for the BAFTA Award for Best Film Not in the English Language.
 The movie is credited as being based on several true events and characters.
 It features several pivotal scenes shot in Amsterdam; as well as scenes captured in Hardenberg, Giethoorn, The Hague, Delft, and Dordrecht.

 4. The Assault (1986)